Onemanwolf/visual-studio-2019/docs/1-gettting-started-visual-studio-2019.md

  Note:  ###Make sure to install the live share extension if it is not availble Search the Extension for Live Share and install it takes just a few minutes if that.

-# Nuget pacakages and clientside libraries
+# Nuget packages and clientside libraries

 [LibMan](https://docs.microsoft.com/en-us/aspnet/core/client-side/libman/libman-vs?view=aspnetcore-3.1)